 While this soup can be enjoyed on its own as a starter or light meal you could also serve this vegan potato soup along with some side dish to feed even the hungriest crowd and turn it into a complete meal.
 Below you'll find some suggestions:

 - Crusty Bread: Any bread would work great but I highly recommend trying toasted sourdough bread, (homemade) cornbread or (homemade) naan as a side dish.
+Another option would be these delicious Quick Vegan Dinner Rolls.

 - Sandwiches: Serve this soup alongside some homemade sandwiches to make it a satisfying meal.
 Our favorite picks would be grilled cheese sandwiches, grilled tomato and mozzarella sandwiches or this Guacamole Sandwich.